ajafarsadiq2002/Python-Projects/GRPC-Sentence-to-Audio/README.md

 Client: Sends a sentence as text to the server.

 Server: Converts the text into speech using Google's Text-to-Speech (gTTS) library and returns a URL to access the generated audio file.

+# How gRPC is Used

+gRPC facilitates the communication between the client and server components of our text-to-audio conversion service.
+We define our service methods and messages using Protocol Buffers, which allows for efficient, language-agnostic serialization of data.

+The service definition includes a ConvertTextToAudio RPC method, encapsulating the request and response message types.

+The client utilizes a stub to call the ConvertTextToAudio method on the server, sending text and receiving an audio file URL in response.

+The server implements the ConvertTextToAudio method, converting the received text into audio and providing the URL to the generated audio file.

+# Setup and Running the Service
+# Prerequisites

+Ensure you have Python and pip installed on your system.
+Install the required packages:

+'''sh
+pip install requirements.txt